Syon3n/ERC20_DevEnv/README.md

 This will make ```require('dotenv').config();``` statement will automatically load all variables in the root ```.env``` file.
 Then ```hardhat.config.js``` will work and correctly read the ```.env``` variables and values!

+### Step6: Setup scripts and contracts to create ERC20